AppDaemon/appdaemon/README.md

 # AppDaemon arguments

-usage: appdaemon [-h] [-d] [-p PIDFILE]
+usage: appdaemon.py [-h] [-c CONFIG] [-d] [-p PIDFILE]
                     [-D {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
-                 config

-positional arguments:
-  config                full path to config file

 optional arguments:
-  -h, --help            show this help message and exit -d, --daemon          run as a background process
+  -h, --help            show this help message and exit -c CONFIG, --config CONFIG
+                        full path to config file
+  -d, --daemon          run as a background process
   -p PIDFILE, --pidfile PIDFILE
                         full path to PID File
   -D {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --debug {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         debug level

+-c is the path to the configuration file.
+If not specified, AppDaemon will look for a file named `appdaemon.cfg` first in `~/.homeassistant` then in `/etc/appdaemon`.
+If the file is not specified and it is not found in either location, AppDaemon will raise an exception.

 -d and -p are used by the init file to start the process as a daemon and are not required if running from the command line.

 -D can be used to increase the debug level for internal AppDaemon operations as well as apps using the logging function.

 # Starting At Reboot
 To run `AppDaemon` at reboot, I have provided a sample init script in the `./scripts` directory.
 These have been tested on a Raspberry PI - your mileage may vary on other systems.
+There is also a sample Systemd script.

 # Operation